i-tozer/bitcoinSSAS.com-Research/research.md

 - Residential property for occupation by members or connected parties
 - Direct loans to members (except for certain qualifying loans)
 - Investments in the sponsoring employer beyond the 5% limit
-- Tangible moveable property (antiques, wine, classic cars, etc.)
+- Tangible moveable property (antiques, wine, classic cars, etc.) ("things that can be touched and that are moveable") (https://www.gov.uk/hmrc-internal-manuals/pensions-tax-manual/ptm125100) (http://www.gov.uk/guidance/pension-trustees-investments-and-tax)
 - Certain types of insurance policies

 ## Borrowing Restrictions